starJammer/grestclient/README.md

 This package is essentially a small/thin wrapper around http.Client.
 As mentioned, I was using [jmcvetta/napping][1] but I wanted it to work slightly differently.
-Instead of change that package completely and do a pull request I made my own.
+Instead of changing that package completely and doing a pull request, I made my own.
 The main two differences are that the following:

-1. Lets you specify the marshaler to use to marshal the request body and the unmarshaler to use on the response body.
+1. `grestclient` lets you specify the marshaler to use to marshal the request body and the unmarshaler to use on the response body.
-2. Lets you specify request/response mutators to execute before the request goes out and after the response comes back.
+2. `grestclient` lets you specify request/response mutators to execute before the request goes out and after the response comes back.

-Besides that there are some small things that I did because I prefer it this way.
+Besides that there are some small things that I made because I prefer it this way.

 1. When the client is created it stores a base url.
 So you don't have to